lemonade-sdk/infinity-arcade/docs/lemonade_client_api.md

 #### `is_pyinstaller_environment()`
 Check if the application is running in a PyInstaller bundle environment.

 **When to use:** Determine installation method preferences or adjust behavior based on deployment type.
-PyInstaller environments typically prefer installer-based server installation over pip.

 **Returns:** `bool` - True if running in PyInstaller bundle, False otherwise